-International analysis has highlighted that a high mode shift in urban passenger transport, alongside vehicle electrification, is needed if we are to stand any chance of limiting warming to 1.5°C in the long term (Fulton and Reich 2021).
-As explored later, mode shift also delivers considerable benefits in addition to direct emissions reduction.
+are safe and prioritised, and where EVs are available to those who need them.
+International analysis has highlighted that a high mode shift in urban passenger transport, alongside vehicle electrification, is needed if we are to stand any chance of limiting warming to 1.5°C in the long term (Fulton and direct emissions reduction.